AlexHedley/blog/src/input/posts/tvos-playing-a-video.md

 ---
 title: tvOS Playing a Video
+# lead:
 tags:
   - tvOS
   - AVPlayer
   - 599cd
+  - javascript
+  - objc
 author: AlexHedley
 # description:
 published: 2015-09-12
+# image:
+# imageattribution:
 ---

 So I'd like to play a Video in an Apple TV App.